getumbrel/umbrel-os/README.md

 ## Post bootup checks

-For building an API, look in /home/umbrel for the following files
+For building an API (or scripting), look in /home/umbrel/statuses for the following files

 * **disk-partitioned** : meaning the disk is partitioned
-* **service-configured** : meaning the umbrel system bootup service is configured.
+* **service-configured** : meaning the umbrel system bootup service is configured and running.

-(To add more later, maybe even put in another directory so ```$HOME``` is less cluttered)
+(To add more later as needed)

 ## TODO: